adezfouli/savigp/README.md

 **Example**

-Below is a short example using Boston dataset:
+Below is a short example using the Boston dataset:

 ```python
 import logging